 David, who had a stem cell transplant in 2015.
 You can listen to his story in our patient insight video here.

-It doesn’t matter if it involves playing organised sport, or if it’s simply doing tasks around the house.
+Physical activity can include exercises as part of a home or gym programme, playing organised sport or simply doing tasks around the house or garden.
 You don’t have to join a gym or an exercise class if you don’t want to.
-It’s best to build things into your everyday routine.
+It’s best to build physical activity into your everyday routine.
 It’s often easier to stick to something you enjoy, that doesn’t need much effort or planning.

 Aerobic – Anything that increases your heart and breathing rate.
 You could try walking, jogging, cycling, dancing or a team sport.